FG-AI4H/DevSecOps-Reauest/.github/ISSUE_TEMPLATE/aws_user_access_request.md

 ---
 name: Access Request to add FG-AI4H AWS Account
-about: To add access for a team member to FG-AI4H GitHub repositories.
+about: To add access for a team member to FG-AI4H AWS account.
 title: ''
 labels: aws-membership
 assignees: mllabai